code-with-rajeev/PyGrps/README.md

 This language is user-friendly and you can do your various task just by writing small and cool codes.
 Sorry, due to time constraints I'm not able to upload it's tutorial.

-How to run this programming language?
+How to his programming language?

 for running - run "test.py"
 best if you have Tkinter installed.